blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `uint32_t`

 #### d_intd

 ```c
 uint32_t d_intd(const d_token_t *item, const uint32_t def_val);
 ```

-returns the value as integer or if NULL the default.
+Returns the value as integer or if NULL, the default.

-only if type is integer
+Only if type is integer.

 arguments:
 ```eval_rst